apache/druid/docs/api-reference/json-querying-api.md

 ## Submit a query

-Submits a JSON-based native query.
+Submits a JSON-based native query with the request body.

-Queries are composed of various JSON properties and Druid has different types of queries for different use cases.
-The possible types of queries are: `timeseries`, `topN`, `groupBy`, `timeBoundaries`, `segmentMetadata`, `datasourceMetadata`, `scan`, and `search`.
-For guidance on constructing the requests and choosing query types, see [available native queries](../querying/querying.md#available-queries).
+Druid supports different types of queries for different use cases.
+All queries require the following properties:
+* `queryType`: A string representing type of query.
+Druid supports the following native query types: `timeseries`, `topN`, `groupBy`, `timeBoundaries`, `segmentMetadata`, `datasourceMetadata`, `scan`, and `search`.
+* `dataSource`: A string or object defining the source of data to query.
+The most common value is the name of the datasource to query.
+For more information, see [Datasources](../querying/datasources.md).

+For additional properties based on your query type or use case, see [available native queries](../querying/querying.md#available-queries).

 ### URL